powsybl/powsybl-open-rao/docs/algorithms/castor/linear-problem/core-problem-filler.md

 ### Impact of rangeActions on FlowCnecs flows

-**The following equation is the RAO's keystone, linking a FlowCnec's flow to linear range actions' setpoints.**
+<span style='color: forestgreen;'>The following equation is the RAO's keystone, linking a FlowCnec's flow to linear range actions' setpoints.</span>

 $$
 \begin{equation}